Sahadporn/Matching-Game/README.md

     1. Enter their name in the pink input box below the game's logo.
-    2. Player must **always** press the ```Enter``` button located next to the input box or else their scores will not be saved.
+    2. Player must **always** press the ```Enter``` button or else their scores will not be saved.
 - Players can choose difficulties of the game by pressing either the ```Easy``` button or ```Normal``` button.